Kronuz/Xapiand/docs/_docs/reference-guide/schemas/field-types/date-type.md

 short_title: Date
 ---

-JSON doesn’t have a date datatype, so dates in Xapiand can either be:
+JSON doesn't have a date datatype, so dates in Xapiand can either be:

-strings containing formatted dates, e.g. "2015-11-15T13:12:00", "2015-11-15" or "2015/11/15 13:12:00".
+* Strings containing formatted dates, e.g. `"2015-11-15T13:12:00"`, `"2015-11-15"`
+or `"2015/11/15 13:12:00"`.
-a long number representing milliseconds-since-the-epoch. an integer representing seconds-since-the-epoch.
+* A number representing milliseconds-since-the-epoch.
+* An object containing a `_date` type.

-Internally, dates are converted to UTC (if the time-zone is specified) and stored as a long number representing milliseconds-since-the-epoch.
+Internally, dates are converted to UTC (if the time-zone is specified) and stored as a number representing milliseconds-since-the-epoch.

-Queries on dates are internally converted to range queries on this long representation, and the result of aggregations and stored fields is converted back to a string depending on the date format that is associated with the field.
+Queries on dates are internally converted to range queries on this representation, and the result of aggregations and stored fields is converted back to a string depending on the date format that is associated with the field.

 {% capture req %}